Sharp Corporation: 2012–present

 Sharp led the market share of mobile phones in the Japanese market in April 2012.
-Sharp reportedly held 3rd place in mobile phone market share in the Japanese market in May 2015.

 Sharp announced it accepted a US$100 million investment from Samsung in March 2013.
 In 2013 Sharp developed the most efficient solar cell, converting a record 44.4% of sunlight into electricity.
 In 2013, Sharp Corporation was the tenth-largest, by market share, television manufacturer in the world.
 In Japan it has been a long-time leader.

 After years of huge losses in its overseas TV business, Sharp sold its Mexico TV factory to Chinese electronics manufacturer Hisense for $23.7 million in July 2015.
 The sale includes rights to use the Sharp brand name and all its channel resources in North and South America, except Brazil.
 This meant that Sharp has exited the TV market in the Americas (except Brazil).
 It was a sign showing Sharp's rapid decline in that market, where it once was one of the leading manufacturers for LCD TVs a decade earlier.
 Sharp's television market share in North America was 4.6% in 2015.
 However Sharp remains the biggest television brand in the Japanese market.

 In October 2015 Sharp announced a smartphone that also works as a robot, called RoboHon.
 It would be sold in 2016 in Japan.
 Sharp began selling the world's first commercially available TV with a 8K resolution in October 2015.
 The 85-inch LV-85001 model costs JP¥16 million (US$133,000).
 Japanese public broadcaster NHK will have test broadcasts at 8K starting 2016, with regular services expected by the time of the Tokyo 2020 Olympics.